gbormann/zmqpp/src/mainpage.md

 Examples
 --------

-zmqpp comes a few examples.
+zmqpp comes with a few examples.
 These can be found [here](https://github.com/zeromq/zmqpp/tree/develop/examples).

 Reading the documentation is a good way to start learning about zmqpp.
-The most important classes that you will likely use are thoses:
+The most important classes that you will likely use are these:

 + [Context](@ref zmqpp::context).
 + [Socket](@ref zmqpp::socket).